-The physical size and weight of the Sony RX100 and the Sony RX100 II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony RX100 and the Sony RX100 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 In this particular case, the Sony RX100 and the Sony RX100 II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX100 II is markedly heavier (17 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the RX100 II are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The RX100 was launched at a somewhat lower price (by 13 percent) than the RX100 II, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.